 Sheikh Muhammad then spent the next six years of his life training in the Islamic Sciences under Scholars from different parts of the world.
 He graduated from the rigorous Aalimiyyah program with multiple ijaazaat (licenses).
 He also obtained his Masters Equivelancy in Islamic Studies from the University of Karachi.

-After returning home to Baltimore, he now serves at the Islamic Society of Baltimore as a Resident Scholar.
-Here he regularly conducts halaqas, classes, workshops, and youth work.
-He is also the director of Sabeel, which is part of the ISB's after school academy.
+After returning home to Baltimore, he now serves at the Islamic Society of Baltimore as a Resident Scholar and Youth Director.
+Here, he regularly conducts halaqas, classes, workshops, and youth work.

 Sheikh Yaseen Shaikh was born in 1982 to parents of Indian origin in Hackney, London, UK where he lived for much of his life.
 He obtained all of his religious education including memorisation of the entire Quranic text, Alimiyyah Studies (Rigorous Islamic Theology Program), and certification in issuing Fatwa (religious verdicts), from traditional seminaries in London.
 He completed a diploma and M.A in Islamic Studies from Birkbeck College, University of London.
 All of his education was received in London, UK.